- Benefits of good nutrition during cancer treatment

 - Ask for a referral to a dietitian who can work with you to choose the best diet for you.

-- Try eating some protein, fat, and/or fiber with each meal and snack.
-Protein, fat, and fiber can help keep blood sugar levels more stable.
+- Try eating some protein, fat, and fiber with each meal and snack to help keep blood sugar levels more stable.
 This will give you a more sustained feeling of energy from the food you eat.
-For example, instead of eating 2 pieces of fruit, try eating 1 piece plus a small handful of walnuts, almonds, peanuts, or other nuts.
+For instance, instead of eating 2 pieces of fruit, try eating 1 piece plus a small handful of walnuts, almonds, peanuts, or other nuts.
 Or try fruit with cottage cheese.

 - Be sure to meet your basic calorie needs.
-(See “Tips to increase calories and protein” in the “Once treatment starts” section.)
+(See “Tips to get more calories and protein” in the “Once treatment starts” section.)

-- Do not take large amounts of vitamins or minerals without first talking with your doctor or nurse.
+- Do not take large amounts of vitamins or minerals without first talking with your cancer care team.
 Some dietary supplements can interfere with your cancer treatment, and large doses of some supplements can have harmful effects.

 - Stress can make fatigue worse.
-Ask your health care team about stress management.
+Ask your cancer care team about stress management.